BrianWill/byteschool/markdown/os/processes.md

 If the exec'd file has its "setuid" bit flipped on, the "effective" and "saved" id are set to match the owner of the file.
 By forking and execing such a file, a process can launch another process with different permissions than its own.

 When calling exec, we can pass a list of strings called the "program arguments".
-A process can access the program args that were passed to it using [what sys call? desginated address?]  .
-The significance of the arguments is entirely up to the interpretation of the receiveing process.
+A process can access the program args that were passed to it using [what sys call? designated address?]  .
+The significance of the arguments is entirely up to the interpretation of the receiving process.
 Typically, program arguments are used to specify options about how the program should run or what it should do.

 Aside from the new memory tables and program arguments, the newly exec'd process retains everything else: the environment, the file descriptors, *etc.*